 These developments create a significant opportunity for steel producers to evolve their thinking of how steel materials can play a role in the buildings and cities of the future.
 It is no longer sufficient to think in isolation about the basic material requirements.
 The material must embrace full, end-to-end lifecycle thinking, starting with the architect’s vision and design thinking through to the end-of-life or perhaps re-purposing of a building many years in the future.
 From a functional viewpoint, it is necessary to understand how steel materials can play a role to support key requirements of a smart building, including:

-Construction companies themselves are also moving towards standardization, modularization, and prefabrication of building and infrastructure components to drive efficiencies and minimize potential project schedule overruns.
-Such modularization is expected to improve the productivity and margins for contractors, while standardization is driving improvements in quality and shortening project schedules.
+Construction companies themselves are also moving towards standardisation, modularisation, and prefabrication of building and infrastructure components to drive efficiencies and minimise potential project schedule overruns.
+Such modularisation is expected to improve the productivity and margins for contractors, while standardisation is driving improvements in quality and shortening project schedules.

 Such innovative developments are fundamental to supporting the future evolution of steel materials in building structures.
 Architects and designers are also playing a key role in challenging the steel industry to continue pushing the boundaries of steel properties and rolling technologies.
 In an industry where over capacity is likely to remain a dominant theme, those steelmakers that can offer the building and infrastructure sector higher value-added material solutions will likely have a significant competitive advantage.